Pathfinder 2e - The Fighter Handbook

-- Skills: A total of 4+ skills is about average, but Fighters often dump Intelligence so you may find yourself with few skills.
+- Skills: A total of 4+ skills is average, but Fighters often dump Intelligence so you may find yourself with few skills.
 Take Athletics if you plan to rely on Strength, and consider Acrobatics if you plan to rely on Dexterity.

 - Attacks: Expert with simple and martial weapons at 1st level, and the Fighter is the only class that is Trained in Advanced Weapons without spending a feat.

 - Defenses: Expert in all armor and unarmored defense at 1st level, and your proficiency rises to Master so your AC should be higher than nearly any other character.

 - Class DC: There are no published Fighter options which make use of the Fighter Class DC, but some other things like critical specializations can sometimes rely upon your class DC.